ajsmith0112/popstabilityindex/README.md

 Designed to be highly performant by relying solely on polars.

 Supported functionality:
-* Numerical columns
+* Numerical columns.
-* Categorical columns
+* Categorical columns.
-* Missing values
+* Missing values are created as a bin.
+* inf values are binned with the last bin and -inf values are binned with the first bin.

 # Usage